Asthma in Children

 - Carefully managing symptoms

-- Taking medicines as instructed
+- Taking medicines as directed

 How can I help my child live with asthma?